The insurance industry is highly regulated and has all sorts of rules on what we can and cannot say on this site.

 Section 2 – Links to our other posts and pages relevant to travel insurance and some stories about disasters and trouble spots on our travels.

 COVID-19 really drove home how rapidly things can change in the travel insurance space.
 We try to keep up, but please tell us if you know of travel insurance products and services you think are superior to those mentioned.
 We’re always excited to learn about and test new things.

-Section 1 – Accommodation Resources
+Section 1 – Travel Insurance Resources

 Annual, multi-trip policy – for frequent travelers.
 Pay an annual premium and get coverage for multiple trips during the year.